 DIY Heating Pad | Aromatherapy, Corn, and Rice Heating Pads

-Leave a gap between your center seam and the end seam with the opening, because you have to position your funnel over both pockets to fill.
+Leave a gap between your center seam and the end seam with the opening because you have to position your funnel over both pockets to fill.
 If you sew the center seam all the way to the edge, you won’t be able to fill the side without the opening.

 DIY Heating Pad | Aromatherapy, Corn, and Rice Heating Pads